Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The classical mechanics of continuous fields encompasses a remarkably broad range of phenomena with important applications to laminar and turbulent fluid flow, gravitation, electromagnetism, relativity, and quantum fields.

-This page titled 16.9: Summary and Implications is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.9: Summary and Implications is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.